albar965/littlenavmap-manual/src/en/INFO.rst

 .. _scenery:

-Scenery Information
+Data Sources
 ~~~~~~~~~~~~~~~~~~~

 All information about airports and navaids includes one or more links at
-the bottom of the object information in section ``Data Source``.
+the bottom of the object information in section ``Data Sources``.
 These links
 point to the matching BGL (FSX, P3D and MSFS) or ``apt.dat`` (X-Plane) files that
 contain information about the airport or navaid.
 Click the links to open
 the containing directory in your file manager (e.g. Windows Explorer).